Tristan Sailor: Career

+St George Illawarra Dragons

 Sailor made his first grade debut in round 23 of the 2019 NRL season for St George against the Sydney Roosters scoring a try in a 34-12 loss at Kogarah Oval.

 On 29 September 2019, Sailor was named in the 2019 Canterbury Cup NSW team of the season.

 He was released by St. George Illawarra at the end of the 2020 NRL season.

 After being released by the club, Sailor's father Wendell Sailor spoke to the media and voiced his anger at his son being released, saying he was told by the club that if he had a big off-season, he would be in the mix this year but he never got any game time.”

+Souths Logan Magpies

 In April 2022, Souths Logan Magpies in the Queensland Cup competition announced they had signed Sailor for the rest of the season.

+Brisbane Broncos

 On 16 December 2022, it was announced that Sailor had joined Brisbane on a train and trial contract ahead of the 2023 NRL season.

+In round 13 of the 2023 NRL season, Sailor made his debut for the Brisbane Broncos against the New Zealand Warriors, playing at fullback.
+He had an impressive debut with the Brisbane outfit winning 26 - 22 without their State of Origin representative players.
+Sailor made a try saving tackle in the first half and set up the decisive try from a clever grubber kick in the second half.
+He played his second game for Brisbane against the Dolphins in round 18 which the Brisbane club won 24 - 16 at The Gabba.
+Sailor played a total of four matches with Brisbane in the 2023 NRL season but did not feature in their finals campaign nor grand final loss against Penrith.

+In round 4 of the 2024 NRL season, Sailor made his first start of the year in the club's 38-12 victory over arch-rivals North Queensland.
+On 4 April 2024, Sailor's father Wendell launched another attack on Sailor's former club St. George Illawarra saying “The way Tristan got treated at the Dragons was disgusting, Other Dragons kids have been let go … the culture of the club hasn’t been good since Wayne (Bennett) left, “Tristan loved the Dragons more than me, they picked Corey Norman and that’s fine, I understood that, but Tristan went from starting, to the bench, to 18th man, to No. 21 and 22 and out of the squad with no reason at all as to why.
+Then before a game against the Storm – their last game of the (2020) season – a Dragons official walks up to Tristan and says, ‘Thanks for your service, we no longer need you at this club, we’re going in a different direction’ Seriously, what a joke".